2024, vol. 12, no. 1. Belyakov A.V.

 belafeb@yandex.ru

-Abstract: Research objectives: Following M.A.
+Abstract.
+Research objectives: Following M.A.
 Usmanov stated claim that hanging seals were not at all used in the Horde offices, this became an indisputable fact.
 However, D. Kolodzeichik proved the existence of golden hanging seals, which were officially called altunbaisa, on Crimean charters of the 17th century.
 He suggested that this innovation was introduced into the office of the Gireys.
 Recent studies allow us to speak confidently about the widespread existence of gold and silver gilded seals in the territory of the Siberian, Crimean and Kazan Khanates, in the Nogai Horde, and in the Caucasus in the 16th century.
 In addition, they are recorded among the peoples of the Middle Volga and Trans-Urals.
 Only two types of documents were certified with such seals – wool and letters of commendation.
 Traces of the phenomenon lead to the late Golden Horde’s offices.
 This paper examines information about the use of metal hanging seals in the offices of the Golden Horde and post-Horde states.

 Research materials: Messages from the inventories of the archives of the Posolsky Prikaz and the Collegium of Foreign Affairs, Russian-Crimean and Russian-Nogai embassy books, as well as documents of the internal office work of the Foreign Ministry.